The 33 Best Romance Novels of All Time: Books to Love

 Clare and Henry have an unusual love story.
 They’ve known each other since Clare was six and Henry was thirty-six, but got married when Clare was twenty-three and Henry was thirty-one.
 You see, Henry is an adventurous librarian who inadvertently travels through time.

 I adore how this story explores very real challenges that any couple faces.
 With the added time travel element, it becomes an unforgettable pick from our list of romance books.
 The way that they fight for their love gives this book its clear spot on our list of best romance novels of all time.
+But be warned, this book may emotionally wreck you.

 The Best Romance Novels of All Time: Dystopian Fiction